Fix “Error Establishing A Database Connection” in WordPress

 Remember, any unique tweaks you make to specific files might be reverted, but you can restore them with your backup.
 After uploading, clear your browser’s cache and check your site.

 With these steps, you’ve given your WordPress a little rejuvenation.
-If the error persists, it might stem from another issue, but you can get to the bottom with patience.
+If the error persists, it may stem from another issue, but you can resolve it with patience.

 Update WordPress Site URL